whitneylsmith/HRDataExplorationSQL/README.md

 # HR Data Exploration in SQL

-This is a SQL data analysis challenge to
+This is a case study hosted by DataInMotion, designed to utilize intermediate and advanced SQL skills.

+Case Study information found here:  https://d-i-motion.com/courses/sql-case-studies/

 ### Questions
 1. Find the longest ongoing project for each department.
 2. Find all employees who are not managers.